swlab-group3/go1_robot/README.md

 5. ros2 run go1_detection yolov8_number_detection_node

+## Optional - Training
+If you want to train in a different dataset, follow these steps:
+1.Run generate_images.py to create images and labels.
+2.
+3.
+4.

+For training dataset, copy these to /Detection/dataset/train.
+For validation dataset, generate separately again by running python file, and copy some of images and labels to /Detection/dataset/val.
+Upload Detection folder to Drive
+Open folder in drive, right click on detection.ipynb, open with Google Colab.
+Run the cells.

 ## Remarks
 The yolo model should be trained with a bigger dataset in order to improve accuracy.